| Applies to | Screeners, usability tests, media surveys, and intercept studies |

 |

-Here’s a breakdown of what can and can’t be edited after launching a mission in usability tests and media surveys:
+Here’s a breakdown of what can and can’t be edited after launching a usability test, media survey, or intercept study:

 | Can be edited | Can't be edited |